gpadolina/TimeSeries-notes/TimeSeries/05 - TimeSeriesRegressionModels.md

 Another form of permanent effect is a change of slope.
 Here the intervention is handled using a piecewise linear trend; a trend that bends at the time of intervention and hence is nonliear.
+#### Trading days
+The number of tradings in a month can vary considerably and can have a substantial effect on sales data.
+To allow for this, the number of trading days in each month can be included as a predictor.

+For monthly or quarterly data, the ```bizdays( )``` function will compute the number of trading days in each period.